Sat 27th Feb 2010 I did bought a van, a Volkswagen Transporter T4 from 1999, called “The Salsa Shuttle”.

 I went bus-shopping in a couple of places, initially looking for a Mercedes Vito.

-The Vito is the van that offer the most car-alike driving experience, plus is Mercedes that would make my dad extremely proud of me.
+The Vito is the van that offers the most car-alike driving experience, plus is Mercedes that would make my dad extremely proud of me.

 Vito’s turned out to be all too rusty and with too many KMs to take the risk… so I found this Volkswagen T4 that looked like the best surf-van ever 🙂